RedRubiksCube/project1/README.md

 Our Hypothesis -
   The United States total emissions will create a rise in natural disasters.
-This then will also create a rise in the financial tol the disaster have on the United States.
+This then will also create a rise in the financial toll the disaster have on the United States.

 Our Questions for this project
 1. Was there a rise in CO2 emissions in the United States based on the data we can find and collect?